shazimajaz1/shazimajaz1/README.md

 - 👋 Hi, I’m @shazimajaz1
-- 👀 I am a Full Stack and Mobile developer.
+- 👀 I am a Backend Software Engineer!
 - 🌱 I like to write efficient, clean, scalable and maintable code
 - ✌🏼 I am a "figure it out" kinda person.
 - 📫 Reach me at: shazimajaz2@gmail.com